vishalgattani/vishalgattani.github.io/_posts/2023-01-17-genie-bayesian-networks.md

 tags: [Assurance Case, Bayesian Belief Networks, Probability]
 style: fill
 color: primary
-description: How Bayesian Belief Networks help in answering questions about the presence of a cause given the presence of an effect.
+description: How can Bayesian Belief Networks help in answering questions about the presence of a cause given the presence of an effect?
 ---

 <!-- Source: [A Probabilistic Model of Belief in Safety Cases](https://www.diva-portal.org/smash/get/diva2:1499879/FULLTEXT01.pdf) -->